sanjibroy/RetailSoft/README.md

 # RetailSoft
-A retail application developed using HTML,JS,PHP
+A retail application developed using HTML,CSS,JS,PHP and MySql